College Students and Self-Esteem in NYC

 - High expectations and constant comparison.

-- Fast-paced social and academic environments.
+- Fast-paced academic and social environments.

 - Pressure to succeed professionally early.